-LinkedIn has evolved into a networking empire where leaders in all industries are engaging in world-changing conversations.
+LinkedIn used to have a reputation of housing recent college graduates begging for a job.
+But now, businesses have noticed it has evolved into a networking empire where leaders in all industries are engaging in world-changing conversations.

 The Power of LinkedIn for B2B Networking